eaudeweb/eaudeweb.github.com/team/_posts/2015-10-12-senior-frontend.markdown

 ---
-title: Frontend Developer (1)
+title: Senior Frontend Developer (1)
 layout: job
 ---

-We are looking for a Frontend Developer, with experience in JavaScript, able to work with, and/or learn, React, Angular, Meteor or similar frameworks.
+We are looking for a Senior Frontend Developer, with 3+ years of experience in JavaScript and some hands-on expertise in Reactjs or Vuejs.

+Proficiency in ECMAScript, CSS/Less, Nodejs, Bootstrap is highly desirable.
+Understanding of how web applications work and good knowledge of git are a must.

+We build web applications for international clients using open-source technologies.
+Our preferred web frameworks for the client side are Vuejs and Reactjs/Redux.

-Using open-source technologies we build web applications for international clients.
-We use Linux, Git, Python, PHP, Drupal, Django, Django REST Framework, Flask, Zope, MongoDB, PostgreSQL.
+For the backend we use Python, PHP, Drupal, Django, Django REST Framework, MongoDB, MySQL, PostgreSQL, Docker, Linux.

-Knowledge about frameworks and plugins will be considered a plus, but we are mostly interested in the ability to develop from scratch.
-The frontend solution is managed through Grunt, and CSS is put together using LESS or SASS.

-We make code review and use continuous integration in our projects.
+We do code reviews and use continuous integration in our projects.
 We work Agile.
 No overtime.

 See [who we are][] and [what we do][] and, if you want to work with us, please send us a cover letter along with your CV, describing the coolest application you had developed lately.